-A very attractive specimen is on Raimundo Way on the rise opposite Wing Place, and there is another at the east end of Esplanada Way near the Chinese tallow trees.
+A very attractive specimen is on Raimundo Way on the rise opposite Wing Place.
 The bark is smooth, has a sheen, and is a light warm color.
 The leaves are more than 10 times longer than their ⅜ inch width, which gives the canopy a special appearance.
 Compare with the dark-barked, narrow-leaved peppermints E. nicholii on Raimundo opposite Cottrell Way.

 The ripe flower buds have a cylindrical calyx tube (less than ¼ inch in diameter and twice as long) that narrows slightly at its upper end, where there is a darker ring; the conical operculum is about as long as the calyx tube.
 The bud shape sets this tree off from the other campus eucalypts.